Construction Weather

 Construction site on an extremely hot day Photo: Submitted via Weathernews app [*1]

-Inside greenhouse exceeding 40°C Photo: Submitted via Weathernews app [*2]
+Inside a greenhouse exceeding 40°C Photo: Submitted via Weathernews app [*2]

-Heat stroke risks in outdoor work are extremely high, and industries such as construction and infrastructure and agriculture, where work under scorching sun is unavoidable, require thorough measures to prevent occupational accidents.
-In addition to managing work hours based on WBGT (heat index), it's important not to miss Grade I signs and respond appropriately early.
-Specifically, mandatory frequent water and salt intake, securing rest areas in shade, wearing breathable work clothes, and creating awareness and open workplace environments where each employee pays attention to their physical condition changes and can immediately report any abnormalities are required.
+Heat stroke risks in outdoor work are extremely high, and in industries such as construction and infrastructure and agriculture, where working under the blazing sun is unavoidable, thorough preventive measures are essential to avoid occupational accidents.
+In addition to managing work hours based on the WBGT (Wet Bulb Globe Temperature) index, it's important not to miss Grade I signs and take appropriate action early.
+Specifically, mandatory frequent water and salt intake, securing shaded rest areas, wearing breathable work clothes, and raising awareness so that each employee pays close attention to changes in their physical condition and reports any abnormality immediately.
+This requires fostering an open and supportive workplace culture.

-Managers must continuously monitor work environments, constantly understand employee health conditions, and establish reasonable work systems.
-To prevent severe cases, it's important to establish early detection and first aid systems, and rapid transportation systems to medical institutions when necessary.
-We must recognize that heat stroke is a preventable disaster and work on enhanced countermeasures throughout the entire company.
+Managers must continuously monitor work environments, assess employee health conditions, and establish reasonable work systems.
+Preventing severe cases requires early detection, prompt first aid, and rapid medical transport when necessary.
+We must recognize that heat stroke is entirely preventable and commit to implementing stronger safety measures company-wide.

 The main points of this revision are the following three: • Establishment of heat stroke response reporting systems • Creation and dissemination of response procedures for onset • Thorough dissemination to all parties involved in worksites